 I’m a third generation teacher.
 My mum was a teacher, and my grandfather was a teacher.
-I grew up in North Manchester in the UK in the 1990s, and there was quite a bit of social upheaval there – the Miners’ Strike and this type of social unrest.
-I went to a very good public school, but it was a state school.
+I grew up in North Manchester in the UK in the 1990s, and there was quite a bit of social upheaval – the Miners’ Strike and this type of social unrest.
+I went to an excellent public school, but it was a state school.
 Those formative experiences had an impact on me.
 I got into teaching because my family were teachers, and I wanted to continue that tradition on.
 I also wanted to change the shape and the direction of the future – to help shape the world in the way I wanted it to be seen.

-What led you into international teaching?
+What led you to international teaching?

 After spending three years in China, I applied for a whole range of different jobs around the world.
-I got offered a job in Mexico City, and went to work for The Lancaster School, a bicultural, bilingual, British Mexican school.
+I got offered a job in Mexico City and went to work for The Lancaster School, a bicultural, bilingual, British Mexican school.
 During my seven years there, I worked my way up to become the Head of English.
 After that, I decided to stay in Mexico because my wife and my son are Mexican.

 Then, I became the academic coordinator of The Edron Academy in Mexico City.
-We had joined at just the right time to take on the challenge of raising academic standards.
+We had joined at just the right time to take on the challenge of raising educational standards.
 The standards went up, and we entered COBIS as the only Latin American school at the time.
-That raised my profile a little bit, and two years ago, I was became headmaster of my school in Cartagena, El Colegio Británico de Cartagena, or CBC.
+That raised my profile a little bit, and two years ago, I became headmaster of my school in Cartagena, El Colegio Británico de Cartagena, or CBC.

 What have you learned from the perspective of being a head teacher?

-I’ve learned a lot about the finances of a school, how it actually really works.
+I’ve learned a lot about the finances of a school, how it really works.
 The school I work for is a business.
 A lot of my responsibility is driving the business forward – understanding how you make a cafeteria profitable, how you make the transport profitable, and these sorts of things.
 I’ve learned a lot about more about the IB because we are in the second phase of IB accreditation.
 A major thing I’ve learned is the process of building a brand new school.
 I’ve had to deal with building contractors, disgruntled local people who don’t want a new school in their area, lawyers, and school design.

 Tell us about CBC and what makes it unique in Cartagena.

 Cartagena has a population of about one million people.
 The division between rich and poor in Cartagena is extreme, as you have a very, very small elite group of very wealthy people; and everyone else who has no money whatsoever.
-We’re one of six major schools in Cartagena, and one of the three best.
+We’re one of six significant schools in Cartagena and one of the three best.
 Our school attract the elites of Cartagena, and of course the international market as well.
 The school has about 720 students in it, but we are looking to grow the school to about 1,200 in the next five years.

-CBC is 37 years old, and was started by four ladies in Cartagena who wanted a British-style education for their children.
-They started with one small kindergarten, and 35 years later they had a huge school on their hands.
-They then sold the school to a company called Redcol, which is a Colombian company that owns 12 schools across the country.
+CBC is 37 years old and was started by four ladies in Cartagena who wanted a British-style education for their children.
+They started with one small kindergarten, and 35 years later they had a large school on their hands.
+They then sold the school to a company called Redcoat, which is a Colombian company that owns 12 schools across the country.
 Two and a half years ago, the school went from being small, family, and quite intimate to being a corporate school with corporate ideas.
 Every year they’re growing and developing at the same time, which has been interesting to go through with the community.

 Our first generation of students started this three years ago.
 Among the older students now, it’s almost semi-autonomous, but it does have input, and we are managing and monitoring it regularly.
 The students have become very adept at conflict management.
-When we have, say, a dispute in the playground or a falling out between friends, I tend to use the older children to mediate the younger children’s problems, and it works really well.
+When we have, say, a dispute in the playground or a falling out between friends, I tend to use the older children to mediate the younger children’s problems, and it works well.

 How do you international parents and students adapt to Cartagena and settle in?

 We’re learning about how to deal with cross-cultural issues that weren’t necessarily present five years ago in Cartagena.
 We have 20 different nationalities represented in the school.
-This is a relatively new thing for the school, and poses some interesting questions.
+This is a relatively new thing for the school and poses some interesting questions.
 For example, we have a Turkish family in the school.
 How do we help a Turkish family settle into a culture that’s quite radically different from Turkey?
-It’s been a learning process, but we try to stay intent and have as much communication as possible with the children.
+It’s been a learning process.
+We try to stay intent and have as much communication as possible with the children.
 We have a coach and a mentoring service in the school, which helps them settle in.
 I’m quite available to meet with parents and answer their questions, which, with international parents, are often about cross-cultural issues with Cartagena and their children.

 We’ve got a few different programs.
-One of the programs I’m really keen on furthering this year is with one of the building contractors in the local area called Mega Projects.
+One of the programs I’m keen on furthering this year is with one of the building contractors in the local area called Mega Projects.
 When a company comes in and decides they’re going to build a hotel or condominiums, they tend to have well-developed programs for creating jobs and awareness in the local community.
-The strong social projects that they have are our ways into the local community.
+The active social projects that they have are our ways into the local community.

 We’re working with a company that is building 20,000 different homes.
-With support of the local government, they’re in the process of building a school for 800 children in the local community.
+With the support of the local government, they’re in the process of creating a school for 800 children.
 But, they have no idea what to do with the school once it’s built.
-Our first big project is going to be helping them build and run the school together.
+Our first big project is going to be helping them develop and run the school together.

 What are the main challenges for education as a whole in the future?